nikodunk/blog/_writing/2025-06-10-DIY-Serverless-(coreOS-+-dokploy).md

 ![](/assets/flatcar-dokploy/hetzner-5.png)

 Close all the ports except for 80 and 443 for http and https, which makes you immune to even SSH sniffing, and access everything you need through the web dashboard.
 You shouldn't really need to check in much on the underlying linux system again.

+---

+Caveat: if your traffic is super intermittent and spikey go for serverless functions.
+If you’re just starting out go with Heroku.